Creating Super Shareable Content

 - Short: Say what you want using as few words as possible

 - Simple: Web content should have a reading age of 9.
 You can use a tool like Readability Formulas to check the reading age of your content

 - Scannable: Your customers should be able to pick out the points they need just by skimming over your content

 Make sure that your content is useful

 According to The New York Times, 90% of people will assess how useful a piece of content is before they share it.
 A great way of making your content is to make it actionable.
-Following the actionable content pyramid below will add more value to your content and increase the chances of your customers sharing it.
+Following the actionable content pyramid below will add more value to your content.
+It will also increase the chances of your customers sharing it.